News & Media Releases

 Advocating for physical activity: Sport Bay of Plenty’s engagement with local councils

 At Sport Bay of Plenty, we take pride in our role as advocates for the broader play, active recreation, and sport sector within our region.
-Our collaboration with the seven district and regional councils is essential in shaping decisions that directly impact community engagement with physical activity.
-With our expertise, insights, and sector intelligence, we effectively advocate for better outcomes for physical activity resources and opportunities across the region.
+Our collaboration with the region's councils is essential in shaping decisions that directly impact community engagement with physical activity.
+With our expertise, insights, and sector intelligence, we're aiming to advocate for better outcomes for resources and opportunities that support physical activity across the region.

-Over the past year, Sport Bay of Plenty has actively participated in the long-term planning processes of these councils, submitting comprehensive proposals to six long-term plans at the end of 2023 and into 2024.
-These submissions highlight our commitment to leveraging our sector knowledge to advocate for community needs.
+Over the past year, Sport Bay of Plenty has actively participated in the long-term planning processes of all councils in our rohe, submitting comprehensive proposals to six long-term plans during the 2023-'24 financial year.
+These submissions highlight our commitment to leveraging our sector knowledge to support councils and advocate for community needs.

-A significant theme across many councils’ proposals was the necessity for reduced spending amid economic challenges.
-While we understand the importance of fiscal responsibility, we also emphasised the need for adequate investment in the physical activity sector.
-Our submissions provided a balanced perspective, outlining the essential role of councils as one of the largest funders of play, recreation and sport and the impact their decisions have on community well-being.
+A significant theme across many councils’ draft long-term plans was the necessity for reduced spending amid economic challenges.
+While we understand the importance of fiscal responsibility, through our submissions we also emphasised the need for adequate and continued investment in the physical activity sector.
+Our submissions provided a balanced perspective, outlining the essential role of councils as one of the largest funders of play, recreation and sport and the impact their decisions have on community wellbeing.

 “Our advocacy efforts have been instrumental in ensuring that the voices of our communities are heard during council planning processes,” explains Sport Bay of Plenty Chief Executive, Heidi Lichtwark.

-“By providing data-driven insights and sector intelligence, we have influenced key decisions that prioritise the wellbeing of our residents and enhance access to physical activity opportunities.”
+“By providing data-driven insights and sector intelligence, we have sought to inform key decisions in ways that prioritise the wellbeing of our residents and enhance access to physical activity opportunities now and into the future.”

-Here’s a brief overview of our key contributions and the direct outcomes of our advocacy:
+Here’s a brief overview of our key contributions to draft long-term plans and the outcomes:

 Tauranga City Council